zukunft/zukunft.com/docs/llm/coding.md

 Each rule is one line.
 When one governs your current edit, open the linked detail file.
 Order is by how often they fire, not importance.

+### Understanding the request
+- If the request's target is ambiguous ("here", "this", a name that matches several places), name the candidates and ask which is meant before changing anything; a pasted error trace, file path or line number counts as unambiguous.
+Investigating to narrow the candidates is fine, but the question comes before the fix — stating the chosen reading in the final report is not a substitute.

 ### Structure & style
 - One `return` per function, at the end, into a named variable; no `break` / `continue` in loops; top-of-function guard clauses excepted. → `docs/llm/structure.md`
 - An unexpected fall-through branch calls `log_err(...)` before the default; a normal-empty one does not. → `docs/llm/structure.md`